neo4jrb/activegraph/README.md

 Neo4j.rb is an Active Model compliant Ruby/JRuby wrapper for [the Neo4j graph database](http://www.neo4j.org/).
 It uses the [neo4j-core](https://github.com/neo4jrb/neo4j-core) and [active_attr](https://github.com/cgriego/active_attr) gems.

+Neo4j is a transactional, open-source graph database.
+A graph database manages data in a connected data structure, capable of  representing any kind of data in a very accessible way.
+Information is stored in nodes and relationships connecting them, both of which can have arbitrary properties.
+To learn more visit [What is a Graph Database?](http://neo4j.com/developer/graph-database/)

 With this gem you not only do you get a convenient higher level wrapper around Neo4j, but you have access to a powerful high-level query building interface which lets you take advantage of the power of Neo4j like this:

 ```ruby